Universal scaling for recovery of Fourier's law in low-dimensional solids under momentum conservation: Introduction

 \section{Introduction}

-For the description of macroscopic dynamical systems, its transport behavior is considerably significant as thermodynamics.
-Actually, many fluidic systems are dynamically described by only two components: thermodynamics and the dissipative transport of conserved quantities~\cite{landau1987fluid}.
-Thus we need to know the correspondence between transport and microscopic motions as well as the equilibrium statistical mechanics to clarify the dynamical aspects of many particle systems.

-We now take heat conduction as an example.
-Macroscopic dissipative transport is well described by irreversible thermodynamics phenomenologically~\cite{de2013non}.
-There is a linear relation called {\it Fourier's law} between energy current ($J$) and spatial gradient of temperature ($T$) in heat conduction of the large systems
+Heat conduction has attracted wide attention with various motivations, such as testing irreversible thermodynamics~\cite{de2013non,seifert2012stochastic,casati1984one,takesue1990fourier}, exploring the innovative nano- and micro-scale materials~\cite{balandin2011thermal,gu2018colloquium}, and ultimately establishing a general theory of non-equilibrium statistical mechanics~\cite{forster1977large,faris1982large,lepri2003thermal,saito2007fluctuation}.
+In ordinary three-dimensional many-particle systems, the heat conduction is governed by a linear relation called {\it Fourier's law} between energy current ($J$) and the spatial gradient of temperature ($T$),

-$\kappa$ is a size ($N$) independent phenomenological constant called heat conductivity.
-Its intensive property allows us to describe the transport in a system-size independent manner.
-Thus our interest is now focused on the origin of this relation.
-Answering this question, linear response theory~\cite{kubo2012statistical} connects the transport with microscopic particle motions.
-Particularly, Green Kubo formula clarifies the relation between this dissipation process (heat diffusion in heat conduction) and microscopic fluctuations.
-Defining spatially integrated energy current $\hat J$ and equilibrium average $\langle \rangle$, this is written as

-The findings of the fluctuation theorem brushed the derivation up and now we can naturally combine thermal perturbations with mechanical perturbations in its formulation~\cite{seifert2012stochastic}.

-However, recent detailed studies clarified the fragility of this relation compared with the relation of the static cases~\cite{kawasaki1965logarithmic,pomeau1975time,forster1977large,lepri2003thermal,lepri2016heat}.
-Concretely speaking, this Green Kubo relation highly depends on the situations of descriptions, particularly on systems sizes~\cite{kawasaki1965logarithmic,pomeau1975time,forster1977large,lepri2003thermal}.
-This tendency is quite crucial in low dimensional (dimension: $d\leq2$) momentum-conserving systems including fluids and solids.
-In those systems, the intensive property of transportation coefficients is broken~\cite{kawasaki1965logarithmic,pomeau1975time,lepri2003thermal}.
-This fact is well studied in heat conduction, called {\it anomalous heat conduction}, where heat conductivity shows the positive size-dependence of power law as

-The heat conductivity in these systems is considered to grow up as the system size increases, which means the divergence of transportation coefficients in the thermodynamic limit and the breakdown of Fourier's law, the absence of macroscopic descriptions on transportations~\cite{narayan2002anomalous,lepri2003thermal,lepri2016heat}.
-The reason behind this phenomenon is considered as the coupling of thermal fluctuations and momentum conservations~\cite{forster1977large,pomeau1975time}, although both of the two properties are naturally expected features in many systems.
-Because of the universality of the causal physics, there are many evidences based on theories, simulations and experiments of this anomaly~\cite{narayan2002anomalous,lepri2003thermal,chang2008breakdown,balandin2011thermal}.
-Actually, the exponent of this anomaly $\alpha$ takes the universal value $\alpha=(2-d)/(2+d)+0$~\cite{narayan2002anomalous}.
-On the other hand, if one accepts this anomaly, he cannot have the phenomenological descriptions of transports in low dimensional systems anymore.
-Are there really no transportations to be described phenomenologically in low dimensional momentum-conserving systems?